Spot risks early

 The prompt sends a Slack digest by default.
 Swap in an email address if you'd rather get it in your inbox.

-Drop into Make, Zapier, or Google Apps Script.
-Schedule for 8 AM daily so your team starts every day knowing where caps stand.
-Cap proximity moves fastest in the last week of a billing cycle — daily cadence catches that window.
+Drop the prompt into Make, Zapier, or Google Apps Script and schedule it for 8 AM daily, so your team starts every day knowing where caps stand.
+Cap proximity moves fastest in the last week of a billing cycle, and a daily cadence catches that window.

 The prompt calculates each flagged affiliate's current daily average payout and projects it forward to the end of the billing cycle.
 If the projection exceeds the cap, they're flagged "AT RISK."
 If they're on track to finish under cap, it shows "On track."
 It's the difference between a partner at 85% who will coast to 92% by cycle end and a partner at 85% who will hit 100% in two days.